engisalor/sketch-grammar-explorer/README.md

 export_content(response, "my-filename")
 ```

-The `export_content` function will create `"my filename.<format>"` based on the `Response` object's content.
-If an error is raised when trying to export data, check ``response.content`` for any internal SkE errors and try making the same API call with ``"format": "json"``.

 ### Creating call objects: `sgex.call.type`

-This module contains the classes for calls. `Call` is the base class inherited by others. `Call` contains a basic validation function to make sure improperly created calls are identified before requests get sent.
+This module contains the classes for API call types. `Call` is the base class inherited by others. `Call` contains a basic validation function to make sure improperly created calls are identified before requests get sent.

-Each call type consists of a type, parameters, and required parameters.
+Each call type consists of `type`, `parameters`, and `required parameters`.
 The example below shows the required parameters for several call types.

 ```python
 from sgex.call import type as t